10 Research Studies on Consumer Behavior

 Even though the follow-up information provided in the second pamphlet wasn’t at all comprehensive, Leventhal was able to show that our minds are susceptible to blocking out information that evokes a sense of urgency if there aren’t any instructions on what to do next.

 6.)
-Appeal to Human Nature and the Need for Immediate Satisfaction
+Appeal to the Need for Immediate Satisfaction

 There are few things our brains love more than immediate stimulation.